Gabrielcidral1/predicting-sales/README.md

 # Assignment objectives

 •	Predicting sales of four different product types: PC, Laptops, Netbooks and Smartphones

 •	Assessing the impact services reviews and customer reviews have on sales of different product types o	 A chart that displays the impact of customer and service reviews have on sales volume

 # Key Findings

 •	Product category is not a relevant variable to predict sales volume.

 •	4 star review and positive service review are the best variables to predict sales volume.

 •	New potential products have price conflict with the existing ones.

 •	As the distribution of sales volume is not normal and the sample is small, the predictions in this report are limited in scope and should be taken just as a reference.
 In order to have a powerful decision making, it should be combine with a descriptive analysis and a better understanding of the market.

 # Preprocessing

 ## Impact of product type to predict volume

+Before including product type in the variables to predict sales volume, some tests can confirm if the two variables are indeed correlated.
+The below shows the correlation of the dummy product categories against sales volume.
+The first conclusion is that there is no correlation, with exception to Game Console.
+This high correlation is biased as there are only two observations of this product in the existing product list.

+Table: Correlation between product type and volume